datagrok/opinions/DESIGN.md

 [real names policy]: http://geekfeminism.wikia.com/wiki/Who_is_harmed_by_a_%22Real_Names%22_policy%3F "GFW: Who is harmed by a 'real names' policy?"
 [Nymwars]: http://en.wikipedia.org/wiki/Nymwars "Wikipedia: Nymwars"

 Guilty: Facebook and Google Plus

+Solution: we provide a framwork wherein _identity_ is synonymous with _public key_; users are encouraged to create many of them.

 ## Toward a solution